rust-lang/blog.rust-lang.org/content/inside-rust/test-infra-oct-2024.md

 mainly by rustc and rustdoc.
 Other tools like cargo, miri or rustfmt maintain their own test infra.

-As usual, if you encounter bugs or UX issues when using our test infrastrucutre, please [file an issue][new-issue].
+As usual, if you encounter bugs or UX issues when using our test infrastructure, please [file an issue][new-issue].
 Bugs and papercuts can't be fixed if we don't know about them!